PrismaticPolygon/ComputerVision/report.md

 Clip limit lies between 0 and 256.
 Common values limit the resulting amplification to between 3 and 4.
 Nah.
 They are bad values.
 We're not trying to make it look unrealistic, after all.

+# Object range estimation strategy for challenging conditions

+Using bounding boxes is often confounding.
+Occlusion is a particular issue.
+It was observed that YOLO would frequently draw boxes both above and below the actual object.
+To alleviate this issue, only the central third was used to determine disparity.

+Insert a sample here, perhaps?

 A tool was used to tune StereoBM, available [here](https://github.com/vmarquet/opencv-disparity-map-tuner)

 `cv::filterSpeckles` can be integrated into `SGBM` by setting `speckleWindowSize` and `speckleRange`; this is done here for conciseness.